JoGall/jogall.github.io/_posts/2017-08-04-robin-hood-teams.md

 </script>

 <!--- end --->

-Liverpool's 2016-17 season was a bit of a Jekyll & Hyde one.
-They went unbeaten against the other teams in the top 6 and sat comfortably on top of the intra-top 6 league table with 2 points per game (ppg).

     ##                team GP W D L gf ga gd Pts ppg
     ## 1         Liverpool 10 5 5 0 16  9  7  20 2.0